Gibbs measures for foliated bundles with negatively curved leaves: Some generalities

 The bundles $E^s$ and $E^u$ are respectively called \emph{stable} and \emph{unstable} bundles.
 They are uniquely integrable: we denote by $\W^s$, $\W^u$ the integral foliations called respectively \emph{stable} and \emph{unstable} foliations.
 Moreover, by the stable manifold theorem, the stable and unstable manifolds are as smooth as the geodesic flow that is $C^{\infty}$.

-Moreover it is well known that this flow is \emph{topologically mixing}: for any nonempty open sets $U$ and $V$, there is a time $T$ such that when $t\geq T$ the two sets $\fhi_t(U)$ and $V$ intersect.
-Equivalently \cite{Pl}, the two foliations $\W^s$ and $\W^u$ are non jointly integrable.
-In that case these foliations are minimal.

-It is possible to lift the flow to $T^1N$ via the differential of the universal cover.
-We obtain a flow denoted by $G_t:T^1N\to T^1N$.
-The lifts of invariant foliations shall be denoted by $\tcW^{\star}$ and their leaves $\widehat{W}^{\star}(v)$, $\star=s,u,cs,cu$.
+If we lift this flow to $T^1N$ via the differential of the universal covering map, we obtain the geodesic flow of $T^1N$, denoted by $G_t:T^1N\to T^1N$.
+The lifts of invariant foliations shall be denoted by $\tcW^{\star}$ and their leaves $\widetilde{W}^{\star}(v)$, $\star=s,u,cs,cu$.
 Stable (resp. unstable) leaves are identified with stable (resp. unstable) horospheres, i.e. horospheres endowed with the normal inward (resp. outward) vector field.
-This proves that horospheres are smooth.
+This proves that horospheres are smooth, as are stable and unstable manifolds.

 We have the identification $T^1N\simeq N\times N(\infty)$ obtained by sending $v$ on the couple $(c_v(0),c_v(-\infty))$ where $c_v$ is the directed geodesic determined by $v$.
 This identification conjugates the actions of the group of direct isometries $\Isom^+(N)$ on $T^1N$ by differentials and on $N\times N(\infty)$ by diagonal maps.
 Moreover, it also trivializes the unstable foliation: a slice $N\times\{\xi\}$ has to be thought as filled with unstable horospheres centered at $\xi$.